15 Young Adult Enemies To Lovers Books You Must Read

 8. From Lukov with Love

 We’re following two professional ice skaters.
-Lukov is the main character’s best friend’s brother, and he’s the best male ice skater.
+Lukov is the main character’s best friend’s brother and the best male ice skater.
 He does pair skating, and his partner got injured.
-So he needs a new partner, and he asks the main character to be his new partner.
+So, he needs a new partner and asks the main character to be his new partner.
 Moreover, she’s very reluctant to do it because she dislikes him.

-They end up having to be hair skating partners, even though they don’t get along.
+They must be hair-skating partners, even though they don’t get along.
 There was such a drawn-out, slow-burn tension.
-So, you get to see them go from rivals not liking each other to friends, then to lovers.
+So, you see them go from rivals not liking each other to friends, then to lovers.

 From Lukov with Love